Trading biases to avoid as a novice trader

 According to a survey by the CFA Institute, herding is the topmost bias affecting investment decision making.

 Herd bias is particularly common among novice traders, who often follow trends because they don’t have the confidence or experience to make their own decisions.

 Examples of herd bias: how to avoid it

 The key thing to avoiding herd bias is to do your research, think for yourself and make trading decisions based on the information available, not on mob mentality.

-Don’t be a lemming, don’t be a sheep – be an individual, informed, insightful trader.
+Don’t be a sheep.
+Be an individual, informed, and insightful trader.
 Although it is worth bearing in mind the herd can sometimes be right, so don’t automatically disregard the consensus.

 FURTHER READING: Trading psychology: getting in the mindset of a successful trader